wwu-webtech/ashlar/README.md

 ### Ashlar's File Structure

 Everything for basic component development exsists inside the _docs folder.
-Any given component is composed of up to three files:
+Any given component is composed of up to four files:

 * .md Markdown files are what are displayed in Docusaurus.
 These contain sample markup and documentation, both for developers and for end users
 * .scss SASS files contain the styles for the component, written in SASS
 * .js JavaScript files contain any interactive scripting, including the custom element scripting for components that use it
+* .cy.js Cypress files contain end-to-end (E2E) tests for components to ensure functionality before going live.
+See "End-to-End Testing in Ashlar" for more info.

 Not all components will have all three of these files.
 Every component should, at least, have a .scss file.
 Nearly all components will have .md files, with the rare exception of style overrides that exist specifically for Drupal.
 Only components that require interactive scripting will have .js files.